 (As you see here and below, TBG clients aren’t immune to the Pandemic’s effect on the market, but by following our methods, they continue to break through the wall).

-- Turning Coronavirus on its head!
+- Fifth, Turning Coronavirus on its head!
 Our resourceful entrepreneur C. has landed!
 He checked in yesterday with Julie, Dan and Waffles:

 I am actively working with [a service provider] on the GTM strategy for service and sales of an FDA registered medical device that provides whole room disinfection.